tranhelen/tranhelen/_posts/2019-04-29-wedontrespect.md

 excerpt: A few years ago I was deep in the midst of a long walk through an area north of the Arctic circle.
 In the evenings I would read before falling asleep.
 I'd like to share this passage about a dream Rosanne...
 ---

-A few years ago I was deep in the midst of a long walk through an area north of the Arctic circle.
-In the evenings I would read before falling asleep.
-I'd like to share this passage about a dream Rosanne Cash (singer/songwriter) once had,
+A few years ago I was in the midst of a long walk through an area north of the Arctic circle.
+In the evenings I would read before falling asleep and I'd like to share this passage about a dream Rosanne Cash (singer/songwriter) once had which has stuck with me ever since:

 > Just as I was beginning to record King's, I had read an interview with her in which she said that in committing to artistic growth, you had to "refine your skills to support your instincts."
 This made such a deep impression on me that I clipped the article to save it.